Tasha de Vasconcelos: Humanitarian work

 Since 1996, she has actively promoted healthcare programs around the world, including on the African continent.

 She began her work in 1996, following a call from Nelson Mandela she went to South Africa to support the Nelson Mandela Children's foundation and then in 1999 with UNICEF mission to Bolivia and Algeria to support various children's projects with UNAIDS.

 In 2005 she returned to Mozambique with UNAIDS on another mission to the country of her birth.

 In March 2006, the model founded AMOR (Aide Mondiale Orphelins Réconfort), a foundation to reduce the rate of maternal mortality in Kasese, Malawi, and the transmission of AIDS from mother to child.
 In 2009, the maternity hospital was opened.
 AMOR was first supported by American actor Paul Newman and Prince Albert II de Monaco.
-De Vasconcelos was nominated as the first and only ambassador to Institut Pasteur in April 2009, and the following year on march, the 8th., was appointed by president José Manuel Barroso to be ambassador of the European Union to Combat Poverty and Social Exclusion.
+De Vasconcelos was nominated as the first and only ambassador to Institut Pasteur in April 2009, and the following year on 8 March was appointed by president José Manuel Barroso to be ambassador of the European Union to Combat Poverty and Social Exclusion.
 In November 2010, Tasha de Vasconcelos spoke at the Women's Forum Deauville.
 In March 2011 at the International Women's Day in Paris, as well as on 23 June 2012 at Villepinte, Tasha de Vasconcelos spoke in favour of the Achraf Refugees.

 She was given a humanitarian honour by UNESCO in 2005.

 She was given the CONDENAST GLAMOUR BEAUTY /HUMANITARIAN AWARD 2011, appointed ambassador to INSTITUT PASTEUR 2009.

 2010 appointed Humanitarian ambassador to the European Union.

 and 2013 APPOINTED HONORARY CONSUL TO MALAWI in Monaco where she resides.

 In January 2016, selected by the United Nations as a UN Women Global Champion 50-50 by 2030, Tasha de Vasconcelos declared: "My mission will be awareness in Women's Health and gender issues and refugee and migrant women.
 To support and empower women globally".